The Eyes of Tammy Faye (2021 film): Plot

+As her mother is a divorcee, young Tammy Faye LaValley is deemed a reminder of her mother's sins and subsequently denied entrance to the rural, charismatic fundamentalist church where her mother plays piano, until Tammy sneaks in one day, receives communion wine and begins speaking in tongues at the altar and collapses.
+This is deemed a miracle by the pastor.

+Years later, Tammy is chastised by her Bible college professors for wearing makeup.
+She is enamored with, fellow student, Jim Bakker's charismatic preaching while studying at North Central Bible College in Minneapolis, Minnesota.
+Jim had wanted to be a rock and roll DJ, until a tragic car accident one night almost killed his female passenger.

-Tammy Faye LaValley falls in love with Jim Bakker while studying at North Central Bible College in Minneapolis, Minnesota.
-The two marry despite disapproval from Tammy's mother Rachel, dropping out of college to preach and inspire Christian communities across the United States.
-Their preaching gets the attention of Pat Robertson's Christian Broadcasting Network, who hires them as hosts of children's show Jim and Tammy.
-Jim later becomes the first host of CBN's The 700 Club while the two welcome daughter Tammy Sue.
+The two marry despite disapproval from Tammy's mother Rachel, and against NCB college policy, then leave school and move in with Tammy's parents.

+Their charismatic preaching, singing and children's puppet show, earns the attention of Pat Robertson's Christian Broadcasting Network, who hires them as hosts of children's show Jim and Tammy.
+Jim later becomes the first host of CBN's The 700 Club, as the two welcome daughter Tammy Sue.

-Tammy and Jim meet conservative pastor Jerry Falwell during a party, with Jerry expressing interest in working with CBN.
-Following an argument with Falwell in which Tammy dismisses the politicization of faith, she encourages Jim to create their own television network.
-The two leave CBN and establish the PTL Satellite Network, with their flagship show The PTL Club becoming immensely popular over the years.
+Tammy and Jim meet conservative, Baptist patriarch, Rev. Jerry Falwell at Robertson's lush estate, with Jerry expressing interest in working with CBN to reach his Christian followers.

+Some years later, following an argument with Falwell in which Tammy dismisses the politicization of faith, she encourages Jim to create their own television network.
+The two leave CBN and establish the PTL Satellite Network, with their flagship show The PTL Club becoming immensely popular, reaching over 20 million people worldwide daily.

 Tammy invites Rachel and stepfather Fred to move in with them at their Tega Cay, South Carolina compound, but Rachel expresses her disapproval of how PTL monetizes the religious faith of its viewers.